KDE/documentation-docs-kdenlive-org/user_interface/menu/sequence_menu.rst

 Deselect Transition
 ~~~~~~~~~~~~~~~~~~~

-With :kbd:`Shift + -` you can deselect transitions wich are under the playhead.
+With :kbd:`Shift + -` you can deselect transitions which are under the playhead.

 .. _sequence_adjust_timeline_zone_to_selection: